 The 30s are sometimes said to have been a low point for Charchoune’s painting, when he exhibited little, lacked artistic direction and concentrated instead on his poetry and prose writing.
 The present exhibition seeks to show that, despite severe economic pressures, the inter-war period was in fact highly experimental and creative time for Charchoune as an artist.
 He was simultaneously making esoteric, quasi-theosophical compositions, startling drip and spatter paintings that anticipate abstract expressionism, and poetic landscapes.

-Though the work is often modest in scale and subdued in tone, and may reflect his introspection and apparent low spirits, it is highly compelling.
+Though the work is often modest in scale and subdued in tone, and may reflect his introspection and apparent low spirits at the time, it is highly compelling.
 The exhibition includes several park scenes that evoke Charchoune’s solitary hours wandering in Paris parks.
 A key work is the Petite Liseuse of 1933, that featured in his Paris MAM retrospective of 1971.
 This mystery motif that he depicted more than once, of a woman reading on a park bench, possibly refers to memories of his former partner the artist Helena Grünhoff.

 Merlin James curated a Serge Charchoune exhibition at the Talbot Rice Gallery, University of Edinburgh, 2012-13.
 It travelled to the Smart Museum of Art, University of Chicago in May-August 2013.